How Should Your Sandals Fit?

 What size should I buy my child?

 From the Salt-Water range there are 4 styles that come in kids and youth sizes.
 These are the Original, the Classic, the Retro and the Shark Original.
+Is shoes size the same as sandal size?
 For Adults we tend to advise sizing up but with kids Salt-Waters the sizing is equivalent.
 Therefore a UK size 9 child would need a Salt-Water size 9.

 The difference with the Sun-San range is the spongy, urethane sole.
 There are 6 kid’s styles to choose and an array of fabulous colours.
 When purchasing a pair of Sun-San Sandals from our website you will be prompted to input the length in centimetres of your child’s foot.
 Our handy size calculator will then advise you which size to order.